EnnioTorre/vaadin-demo-bakery-app/README.md

 1. Test results are stored into target folder (e.g. to ```target/gatling/BaristaFlow-1487784042461/index.html```)

 1. By default the scalability test starts 100 user sessions at a 100 ms interval for one repeat, all of which connect to a locally running Bakery app.
-These defaults can be overridden with the `gatling.sessionCount`, `gatling.sessionStartInterval` `gatling.sessionRepeats`, and `gatling.baseUrl` system properties.
+These defaults can be overridden with the `gatling.sessionCount`, `gatling.sessionStartInterval` `gatling.sessionRepeats`, and `` system properties.
 See an example execution for 300 users started within 50 s:

     ```sh
     mvn -Pscalability gatling:test -Dgatling.sessionCount=300 -Dgatling.sessionStartInterval=50